 A recent report by New Zealand researchers, published in the Journal of Oral Rehabilitation, may offer some clues.
-It is known that high acidity levels in the mouth can lead to erosion of tooth enamel and dental caries.
-Also, waking up with a dry mouth is associated with a higher risk of dental erosion.
+High acidity levels in the mouth can lead to erosion of tooth enamel and dental caries.
+Also, dry mouth can lead to a higher risk of dental erosion.
 But what do the two have in common?
 It looks like mouth breathing might be the culprit.

-Air that reaches the lungs through the nose is warmed and moistened.
+Air is warmed and moistened through the nose.
 But air taken in through the mouth is cold and dry.
 This tends to contribute to dry mouth, causing discomfort, altering salivary secretions and affecting other bodily functions as well.

 When You Are Sleeping

 The researchers measured pH Levels and oral temperatures during sleep on a group of healthy volunteers fitted with special devices during two 48-hour sessions.
 During half of the sleep sessions, participants wore nose clips that forced them to breathe through their mouths.
 The results were ‘statistically significant.’
 This showed that mouth-breathers had lower pH levels than those who breathed normally.